Shashank1306s/Shashank1306s/README.md

 - 👋 Hi, I’m @Shashank1306s
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development/Web Development
 - 🌱 I’m currently learning reactjs
 - 💞️ I’m looking to collaborate on ***
 - 📫 How to reach me***